 We derive a portion of our revenue from contracts under which we act as a subcontractor or from "teaming" arrangements in which we and other contractors jointly bid on particular contracts, projects, or programs.
 For 2005, our revenue as a subcontractor was approximately 14% of our total revenue.
 For 2006, our revenue as a subcontractor was approximately 11% of our revenue, and for 2007, this figure was approximately 6% of revenue.
 As a subcontractor or team member, we often lack control over fulfillment of a contract, and poor performance on the contract could tarnish our reputation, result in reduction of the amount of our work under or termination of that contract, and cause us not to obtain future work, even when we perform as required.
 We expect to continue to depend on relationships with other contractors for a portion of our revenue and profit in the foreseeable future.
-Moreover, our revenue and operating results could be materially and adversely affected if any prime contractor or teammate does not pay our invoices in a timely fashion, chooses to offer products or services of the type that we provide, teams with other companies to provide such products or services, or otherwise reduces its reliance upon us for such products or services.
+Moreover, our revenue and operating results could be materially and adversely affected if any prime contractor or teams with other companies to provide such products or services, or otherwise reduces its reliance upon us for such products or services.